Quantum Masked Autoencoders for Vision Learning

 \subsubsection{Quantum-based Metrics}

 Like with the loss function, the fidelity between the original image embedded into a circuit and the output from the decoder ansatz can showcase how similar they are.
 As all data is processed in quantum, this can provide the most accurate similarity metric when the data remains as quantum states.
 The fidelity is used to train the model through the loss function, as described in Section~\ref{sec:loss}.
 Figure~\ref{fig:loss} showcases the fidelities for both QMAE and QAE during training.
 QMAE can converge to 0.25 fidelity loss, while QAE ranges from 0.2 to 0.8.
 Note that this value is the result of Equation~\ref{eq:loss}.
-Additionally, the fidelity is measured on 10,000 images from the MNIST test set, where QMAE had an average fidelity of 0.734 and QAE an average of 0.600.
+Additionally, the fidelity is measured on 10,000 testing images from each dataset.
+In the case of MNIST, QMAE has an average fidelity of 0.734 and QAE an average of 0.600.
 This trend of better average fidelity for QMAE compared to QAE is also observed for FMNIST and KMNIST.
 For FMNIST, QMAE produced an average fidelity of 0.774 compared to QAE's average of 0.589.
 QMAE with KMNIST has an average fidelity of 0.670 while QAE has an average of 0.602.